 CAPTAIN’S HOMES, historic MANSIONS, and THE LIFE OF A POET

-Those interested in a glimpse of the striking interiors and fine architecture of Greater Portland’s historic homes will find them walking the city’s residential streets, in the Victorian district of the restored commercial buildings in the Old Port, and in the adjacent neighborhoods.
+Those interested in a glimpse of the striking interiors and fine architecture of Greater Portland’s historic homes will find themselves walking the city’s residential streets, in the Victorian district, the Victoria Mansion, restored commercial buildings in the Old Port, and in the adjacent neighborhoods, the Tate House Museum.

 Our region prides itself on constant attention to landmark preservation and revitalization.
+Greater Portland Landmarks plays a prominent role in this process by encouraging high-quality new architecture for future economic vitality.
 This deeply-rooted community appreciation of our heritage and historical sites has made the region a destination for both advanced and passive history sightseers.

 historical homes have been preserved and have opened their doors to visitors wanting a more intimate view of the lives and living spaces of a bygone age.